fuzzyos/fuzzy-code-vsce/README.md

 - **Terminal sessions** — Launch Fuzzy in an integrated terminal for full TUI access
 - **Native dialogs** — Confirmations, quick picks, and input boxes use VS Code's native UI
 - **Bundled CLI** — No separate install required; the Fuzzy CLI is bundled inside the extension
+- **Active file context** — The currently open file is automatically included as context with each message
+- **Selection context** — Select text in any editor to send only that range instead of the whole file; a line indicator shows which lines are active

 ## Usage